thrillophilia-logo

 Bali Visa for Indian Travellers

-Indian passport holders can enter Bali through two options: either by a Visa on Arrival or an e-Visa.
-Both methods are easy, and neither of them requires an advanced application with the Indonesian consulate in India.
+Indian passport holders can enter Bali through two options: either by a Visa on Arrival or an e-visa.
+Both methods are easy, and neither of them requires an advance application with the Indonesian consulate in India.

 Visa on Arrival - Easiest Option